sumeedu/bancodeitinerarios/CONTRIBUTING.md

 12. Wait for the pull request to be reviewed by a maintainer.
 13. Make changes to the pull request if the reviewing maintainer recommends them.
 14. Celebrate your success after your pull request is merged! 🎉 🎉

+### Sync with upstream

+It is common that you want to keep your fork updated with the upstream repository.
+Here's a quick rundown!

+1. Add the upstream repository to your fork using `git remote add upstream https://github.com/sumeedu/bancodeitinerarios.git`
+2. Sync you branch with upstream's `main` using `git pull upstream main --rebase`
+3. Celebrate your updated branch!  🎉 🎉

 ## Where can I go for help?